Axual/terraform-provider-axual/templates/guides/data-sources.md

 page_title: "Using Data Sources"
 ---

-Currently we support data sources for the folloing resources:
+Currently we support data sources for the following resources:
 - axual_group
 - axual_environment
 - axual_topic